 DARE programme

-The Dispatcher-Assisted first REsponder (DARE) programme is an initiative fully funded by Singapore's Ministry of Health (MOH) and implemented by UPEC to strengthen responsiveness for medical emergencies and to raise the level of preparedness in the community.
+The Dispatcher-Assisted first REsponder (DARE) programme is an initiative fully funded by Singapore's Ministry of Health (MOH) and implemented by UPEC to strengthen responsiveness to medical emergencies and to raise the level of preparedness in the community.
 Sudden cardiac arrest is a medical emergency that requires immediate response.
-Such necessary response can be carried out by anyone and that is the key message which the DARE programme aims to deliver during the training.
+The key message the DARE programme aims to deliver during the training is that anyone can provide the necessary actions to save a life.

-DARE is a 45-minute programme comprising training through educational video and practical session without technical terminologies.
+DARE is a 45-minute programme comprising training through educational videos and a practical session without technical terminologies.
 This is a simplified programme without certification.
-Participants are taught how to respond when they witness a cardiac arrest an guide them through step-by-step instructions.
+Participants are taught how to respond when they witness a cardiac arrest and are guided through step-by-step instructions.
 The key messages are:

 -